检测到您已登录华为云国际站账号,为了您更好的体验,建议您访问国际站服务网站 https://www.huaweicloud.com/intl/zh-cn

 Wait until the backup is created or the restoration completes and then delete it.
 The backup is a cloud server backup and has been used to create an image, so the Delete button for the backup is grayed out.
 Delete the image before deleting the backup.

 How Do I Delete a Backup That Has Been Used to Create an Image While Retaining the Image?
 You can create an ECS using an image.
-Then created a new image from the ECS.
+Then create a new image from the ECS.
 Delete the original image and then delete the backup.

 You can unsubscribe from or delete the unwanted vault and then purchase a new one.
 For details about the unsubscription rules, see Unsubscription Rules.
 Parent topic: Billing